-3.4 Validity and Reliability
+3.6 Validity and Reliability

-The challenge in measurement is to collect data or evidence, on goodenough observable manifestations.
+The challenge in measurement is to collect data or evidence, on good enough observable manifestations.
 This has to do with the issue of credibility.
-Validity looks at whether we are measuring what we are.
-It is defined as the ability to measure what is supposed to be measured.
+Validity looks at whether we are measuring what we are to measure.
+It is defined as the ability for study instrument to measure what is supposed to be measured.

-Reliability refers to how consistent, stable or predictable what we measure is.
+Reliability refers to how consistent, stable or predictable of study instrument to measure what its meant to measure.
 A clear example could be made with the bathroom scale.
 It could measure your weight (valid, that is what a scale measures), but should it give you 60kg at the first time, and 80kg the second time, you will question that value.
 It shows that the scale is not reliable, though valid.
 The types of validity crucial to measurement include content validity, concurrent and construct validity.